-The signals obtained with the C and Xe beams are consistent with those expected according to the Voltz model for very large energy deposits in plastic scintillators, even though a thorough calibration of the ACD tiles was not performed before the test.
-The energy resolution obtained were 16% and 2.6% for the C and Xe beams respectively.
+Although a thorough calibration of the ACD tiles was not performed before the test, the signals obtained with the C and Xe beams are consistent with those expected according to the Voltz model for very large energy deposits in plastic scintillators[7].
+The energy resolutions obtained were 16% and 2.6% for the C and Xe beams respectively.
 An interesting measurement showing an ACD tile internal structure was obtained with the C beam.
-Each tile is read out by 2mm diameter Wave-Length-Shifting (WLS) fibers, embedded in the 1cm thick tile[2].
-This makes the energy deposition in the tile to be non-uniform in the vicinity of the fibers.
-This effect is negligible for the mips, because this non-uniformity is hidden by the fluctuation of the collected light ($\simeq 20$ photoelectrons).
-But in the case of heavy Z projectile, the amount of collected light is much higher, and the scintillator energy resolution is dominated by Landau fluctuations.
-This makes the non-uniformity of light collection to be visible, which is illustrated in Figure 10.
+Each tile is read out by 1 mm diameter wave-length-shifting (WLS) fibers, embedded in 2 mm deep grooves inside the 1 cm thick tile[2].
+This lowers the energy deposited in the scintillator in the vicinity of the fibers, where the scintillator is thinner because of the groove depth.
+The effect is negligible for mips, because this non-uniformity is hidden by the fluctuation of the collected light (\simeq 20 photoelectrons).
+But in the case of high-Z projectiles, much more light is collected, and the scintillator energy resolution is dominated by Landau fluctuations.
+This exposes the non-uniformity of light collection, which can be seen in Figure 10-right.

 FIGURE 10.
-Left: quenching factors measured in 2006 for different beam rates; the same values were found in the 2003 run.
+Left: quenching factors measured in 2006 for different beam rates and compared to the average values measured in the 2003 run for a 1.7 GeV/n C beam.
 Right: ACD tomography with heavy ions